pulibrary/static-tables/README.md

 ## Deploying
-You must run the [libstatic playbook via Prancible](https://github.com/pulibrary/princeton_ansible/blob/main/playbooks/libstatic.yml) in order to deploy this application.
-If you want to deploy a branch other than `main`, you must edit the `roles/libstatic/defaults/main.yml` file and change the `version` under marquand-catalogs to your branch name, prior to running the playbook.
+You can deploy this site locally by running `BRANCH=[branchname] bundle exec cap [environment] deploy`, or by using the [Ansible Tower template](https://ansible-tower.princeton.edu/#/templates/job_template/13/details)

-- If you deploy to staging, you can see the site at https://library-staging.princeton.edu/marquand_catalogs/
+- If you deploy to staging, you can see the site at https://static-tables-staging.princeton.edu/marquand_catalogs/
 - If you deploy to production, you can see the site at https://library.princeton.edu/marquand_catalogs/